temporalio/documentation/docs/learning-paths/background-checks/temporal-application-requirements.md

   - Employment verification
   - State criminal search

-The initial search for either package is an SSN trace meant to find additional addresses associated with the Candidate.
+The initial Search for either package is an SSN trace meant to find additional addresses associated with the Candidate.
 Those addresses are used in the other Individual checks.
 However, all checks beyond the SSN trace should be conducted in parallel to save as much time as possible.

 ## What is the step-by-step flow?